-African wax print fabric (commonly known as ‘kitenge’ in East Africa and ‘ankara’ in West Africa) stands out amongst the rest due to its brightly coloured patterns, interesting designs, and hidden meanings.
+African wax print fabric (commonly known as ‘Kitenge’ in East Africa and ‘Ankara’ in West Africa) stands out amongst the rest due to its brightly colored patterns, interesting designs, and hidden meanings.
 The beautiful fabrics are largely associated with African culture because of their tribal patterns, symbols, and motifs.

 The process of making authentic African print fabric is highly respected as a craft and a labor-intensive art form.
 There are many different steps in production.
 First of all, raw cotton yarns are spun into woven grey cloth, before being bleached white and stretched to the right width (usually approximately 46 inches).

 Cotton yarns are woven by machine to produce grey cloth

 A digitally produced design is engraved onto copper rollers, which are printed onto both sides of the cloth using melted wax.
 The cloth is put inside an indigo dye bath where the exposed parts of the design are dyed and the wax areas are resisted.

 Special machinery may then crack the wax to create a marble or bubble effect.
 Large industrial machines print usually two or three colors onto the fabric design before and/or after the wax is removed by washing.
 The removed wax is recycled and used again for future fabric production.
 Different finishes can be applied to the cloth, which is often what makes the fabric more expensive.